misha/iroh/README.md

 **Should you use Iroh to learn dependency injection, and then move to a more stable container?** Absolutely.
 Iroh's no-frills approach will greatly accelerate your learning process.

 **Can I contribute?** There's not much *to* contribute, aside from more examples and tests.
 All the features I wanted to implement are implemented.
-If you find a bug, feel free to report it, open an issue, or better yet, write a test for it and open a pull request.
+If you find a bug, feel free to report it, [open an issue](https://github.com/msoliter/iroh/issues/new), or better yet, write a test for it and open a pull request.

-## Questions, Bugs, Comments
+## Questions, Comments

 If you have questions or comments, feel free to e-mail [me](https://github.com/msoliter).
-For bug reports, please either e-mail me or [open](https://github.com/msoliter/iroh/issues/new) up an issue.